Skip to main content

 Trans-arterial chemoembolization (TACE)

 Embolization is a procedure where a substance is put into the blood vessels to help stop blood from getting to a tumor.
 TACE uses tiny beads of chemo to do this.
 A catheter is used to put the beads into the artery that "feeds" the tumor.
 The beads lodge there to block blood flow and give off the chemo.
-TACE may be used for tumors that can't be removed or to treat bile duct cancer that comes back after surgery.
+TACE may be used for tumors that can't be removed.

 Drugs used to treat bile duct cancer